Christmas-tide Hymns of Charles & John Wesley

 Rev. John Wesley (1703-1791) & Rev. Charles Wesley (1707-1788)

-The Reverands John and Charles Wesley made a profound impact on Christian hymnology, and not just for the Church of England or the Methodist Episcopal Church.
+The Reverend John Wesley and the Reverend Charles Wesley made a profound impact on Christian hymnology, and not just for the Church of England or the Methodist Episcopal Church.
 Their hymns can be found in the hymnals of most or all Christian denominations, although sometimes altered to conform to doctrinal differences.

 At Christmas 1744, the Wesleys paid to have 1500 copies of a pamphlet of Christmas hymns printed by William Strahan in London, the Hymns for Christmas Day (1744).
 None exist, but Wesleyan experts believe that it was between 8 and 12 pages, and contained three or four hymns from Hymns and Sacred Poems, 1739 and 1740 (although they note that these hymns might have been some of those found in a subsequent publication).
 It isn't known which specific hymns were included, although it's possible that Hark How All the Welkin Rings might be a strong contender.